 Miss Sushi Takes A Walk July 26 1990

-San Francisco Sentinel July 26, 1990 Street Talk Miss Sushi Takes a Walk By Doris Fish “A day without a lesbian is a day without sunshine,” was a piece of graffito I used to see each day scratched into the sidewalk near the Castro.
-Well, I had a lovely sunny weekend.
-Saturday…
+Doris Fish’s San Francisco Sentinel Columns San Francisco Sentinel July 26, 1990 Street Talk Miss Sushi Takes a Walk By Doris Fish “A day without a lesbian is a day without sunshine,” was a piece of graffito I used to see each day scratched into the sidewalk near the Castro.
+Well, I had…

 Read more